ARaveala/ft_transendence_dev/frontend/Notes/general.md

 ## Purpose of each file

 ### index.html
 - Entry point of the single page application (SPA).
-Browsers load this file first.
+Browsers load this file first
 - It doesn’t contain any app logic itself, but sets up the environment where React will take over
 - It contains a single empty <div id="root"></div> which acts as the mount point for the React app
 - All rendering is done by React inside this root div (React controls the DOM from here)